kim-mac/Racing-game-using-RL/README.md

 - **NumPy**: For numerical computations

 The DQN agent uses experience replay to break correlation between consecutive experiences and a target network to stabilize training.
 The ε-greedy exploration strategy balances exploration (trying new actions) with exploitation (using learned knowledge).

-## Usage

-Free to use and modify for learning purposes.
-Inspired by classic reinforcement learning racing games and tutorials.